agv-polsl/minimu/README.md

 ### C++ library

 The library is available via CMake build.
-It doesn't feature system wide installation, instead it is best to place the source code inside your project and use it with `add_subdirectory(lib/minimu)` and `target_link_libraries(target minimu::minimu-lib)`.
+It doesn't feature a system wide installation, instead it is best to place the source code inside your project and use it with `add_subdirectory(lib/minimu)` and `target_link_libraries(target minimu::minimu-lib)`.

 Init your devices with: